Lucy Beaumont (comedian): Early life

-Born prematurely while her parents were on holiday in Truro, Cornwall, Beaumont grew up with a single mother in the Spring Bank area of Hull and later lived in the town of Hessle, near Hull.
-Her mother is the playwright Gill Adams, who won the Fringe First Award for best new play in 1997 at the Edinburgh Festival.
+Born prematurely in Truro while her parents were on holiday in Cornwall, Beaumont grew up with a single mother in the Spring Bank area of Hull.
+She later lived in the town of Hessle, near Hull.
+Her mother, playwright Gill Adams, won the Fringe First Award for best new play in 1997 at the Edinburgh Festival.
 She attended Hessle High School, before going on to Wyke Sixth Form College.
 Beaumont worked at the meat counter of Asda on Hessle Road, West Hull, and later went on to the University of Hull, graduating with a degree in drama studies.

 After university, she briefly worked as a teaching assistant.
 When one of her first acting jobs after university fell through, Beaumont took on a job as a cleaner at the university to make a living, leading her to joke later that she was probably the only person with both a BA and an NVQ from the University of Hull.